ZED stereo camera for Non-GPS Navigation¶

 Configuration through the Ground Station¶

-Ensure that Copter-3.5 (or higher) is loaded onto the flight controller and connect with a Ground Station (i.e. Mission Planner).
+Ensure that Copter-3.5 (or higher) is loaded onto the autopilot and connect with a Ground Station (i.e. Mission Planner).

-- enable communication between the TX1 and flight controller using the Setup the Pixhawk instructions from the tx1 setup wiki page
+- enable communication between the TX1 and autopilot using the Setup the Pixhawk instructions from the tx1 setup wiki page

 - set AHRS_EKF_TYPE to 3 (means use EKF3)